aleshing/multilink/README.md

 <!--install.packages("multilink")-->
 <!--```-->

-You can also install the development version of multilink from GitHub
+You can install the development version of multilink from GitHub with:
-with:

 ``` r
 install.packages("devtools")